 - DIY Suppliers - Our kraft note card is blank, so you can leave some sweet blessing or special messages to your friends and loved one.
 Perfect for DIY creation.
 Compact and space-saving. suitable to put in the gift box.

-- Wide Application - Perfect as birthday card, party greeting card, photo props, etc. Suitable for wedding banquet, Thanksgiving, Valentine's Day, birthday, Christmas, baby shower, graduation ceremony, etc.
+- Wide Application - Perfect as birthday card, party greeting card, photo props, etc. Suitable for all occasions wedding banquet, Thanksgiving Day, Valentine's Day, Christmas, baby shower, graduation ceremony, etc.

 This brings us to the end of our article on what to do with dried flowers.
 We’ve given you five excellent ideas, which we hope you will find inspiration and joy from.